MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/machine-learning/basic-classification.md

 Your host program consists of three parts:

 - Load the dataset and choose a set of starting parameters for your model.
-- Execute training to determine the parameters and bias of the model.
+- Run training to determine the parameters and bias of the model.
 - Validate the model to determine its accuracy

     ### [Python with Visual Studio Code or the Command Line](#tab/tabid-python)